spextat0r/LSA-Reaper/README.md

   <img width="400" height="400" src="/assets/lsareaper.png">
 </p>

+## You are responsible for your own actions use this software on your own systems ONLY!

 LSA-Reaper is a remote command line LSA dumping tool that uses [Impacket's](https://github.com/SecureAuthCorp/impacket) wmiexec or atexec.

 ## Requirements